 You don't have to invest your IRA in the stock market.
 However, this depends on the type of IRA you have.
-If you have a conventional IRA with a conventional custodian (bank, broker, etc.), all types of IRAs work the same basic way.
+If you have a conventional IRA with a conventional custodian (bank, broker, etc.), or a Gold IRA with a custodian, all types of IRAs work the same basic way.
 The money contributed to the account can be invested in a variety of stocks, bonds, ETFs, mutual funds and other investment vehicles.

 However, individual investors must determine their own needs and risk tolerance when deciding what part of their IRA contributions should be invested in the stock market.
 When you open an IRA, you provide funds that can then be invested in a wide range of assets, CDs, stocks, bonds and other investments.
 You're not limited to an investment menu, since you're usually in a 401 (k) plan.
 That means you can take full control when it comes to choosing how to invest in this account.